 The one undeniable and most critical benefit offered by a formal business education is that a doctor is able to work less and earn more than they ever could otherwise.

-Knowing what I now know about risk-taking, business success, and the potential for profitable careers, I am convinced that any physician or other professional healthcare provider that is failing financially in their professional situation would be far better off to convert to a business operation that they create for themselves outside of the medical profession, rather than continue trying to succeed within the medical profession.
-There are many valid reasons that confirm this.
+Knowing what I now know about risk-taking, business success, and the potential for profitable careers, I am convinced that any physician or other professional healthcare provider that is failing financially in their professional situation would be far better off to convert to a business operation.

-Some other distinguishing advantages of using business knowledge to propel your medical practice money machine are:
+Some other distinguishing advantages of using business knowledge to propel your medical practice machine are...

-Practice income can be move up and down by increasing or decreasing the
+· Practice income can be move up and down by

 If you scrutinize these carefully, you will understand that every one of these advantages are never available to those in employed positions or in private medical practices without incorporating formal business knowledge into their core framework.